 A perfectly natural human reaction would be for me to pat myself on the back for my wonderful treatment.
 Acupuncture does work, and what's more, it works in mysterious but specific ways - that point (Bladder 31) is great!
 My prior hopes and beliefs have been confirmed by this experience, and life feels good.

 But in reality, how can I be sure which part of my treatment caused the improvement?
 Was it the massage, the cupping, or perhaps just one of the needles?
 It's impossible to be sure.
 In fact, some skeptics would argue that it's more likely to just be a placebo reaction, or that the pain was self-limiting and would have gone away with or without the treatment.
+There's no way I or my patient can be certain the treatment itself was the cause of the improvement.

 And what if I'd had a different text message?